esa/cascade/doc/install.rst

 Verifying the installation
 --------------------------

-You can verify that heyoka.py was successfully compiled and installed by running the test suite with the following command:
+You can verify that cascade was successfully compiled and installed by running the test suite with the following command:

 .. code-block:: bash